BlenderCN-Org/TheaForBlender/README.md

 - locations.txt file with geographic locations
 - License dir with the licenses
 - docs dir with auto generated documentation

-## What it doesn't contain:
-- the RemoteDarkroom as this part is not released under GPL license.

 ### System Requirements